When the next energy shock isn’t a surprise: prices, policy and instability

 Read More

-Keir Starmer’s Labour Party had a golden opportunity to hold a successful party conference – and more importantly to confirm their status as favourites to win.
+The Labour Party had a golden opportunity to hold a successful party conference – and more importantly to confirm their status as favourites to win.

 Read More

-Prime Minister Jim Callaghan confided to his aide Bernard Donoughue,‘There are times, perhaps once every 30 years, when there is a sea change in politics'
+Prime Minister Jim Callaghan confided to his aide Bernard Donoughue, ‘There are times, perhaps once every 30 years, when there is a sea change in politics'.

 Read More